Master Brzegowy was inducted to the U.S.A. Martial Arts Alliance Hall of Fame as the 2013 Tae Kwon Do Instructor of the

 Miss Thrasher started her martial arts training when Guardian first opened in Harrodsburg in 2012.
 She consistently trained 4-5 classes per week since she began her training, and became the first student to complete the entire GMAS program, earning her 1st Dan TKD

 Black Belt on October 21, 2016.
 She has been assisting Master Johnson in teaching weekly Lil Kicks students since 2015.
-Miss Thrasher is currently a freshman at Indiana University, studying elementary education.
+Miss Thrasher is currently a sophomore at Indiana University, studying elementary education.

-Miss Kenzie Elkes began her journey to Black belt at Lee's Martial Arts as a white belt, tranferring to Guardian Martial Arts Studio when she was a blue belt.
+Miss Kenzie Elkes began her journey to Black Belt at Lee's Martial Arts as a white belt, transferring to Guardian Martial Arts Studio when she was a Blue belt.
 She has exemplified discipline and dedication in her training; even while involved in several other extracurricular activites simultaneously continuing her training at Guardian.
-Miss Elkes achieved her 1st Dan TKD Black Belt on May 19, 2017, and along with her sister, Miss Richelle Elkes, and Miss Thrasher, is part of the dynamic leadership teaching weekly Lil Kicks students.
+Miss Elkes achieved her 1st Dan TKD Black Belt on May 19, 2017, and along with her sister, Miss Richelle, assists Master Johnson with weekly Lil Kicks instruction.

 Miss Richele Elkes began her journey to Black belt at Lee's Martial Arts as a white belt, transferring to Guardian Martial Arts Studio when she was a blue belt.
 She brings her witty and whimsical charm to the dojang, makes hard workouts look like fun, and is a fierce competitor.
 Miss Richelle Elkes achieved her 1st Dan TKD Black Belt on May 19, 2017 at Guardian Martial Arts Studio.
-Miss Elkes and her sister, Miss Kenzie Elkes, along with Miss Thrasher, is part of the dynamic leadership teaching weekly Lil Kicks students.
+Miss Elkes and her sister, Miss Kenzie, assists Master Johnson with weekly Lil Kicks instruction.

-Mr. Swain was Guardian's very first enrolled student in 2012, and he has trained consistently during his five year journey to Black Belt.
+Mr. Swain was Guardian's very first enrolled student in 2012, and trained consistently during his five year journey to Black Belt.
 He did take some time off to (successfully) campaign for Monroe County Sheriff, but was quickly back in the dojang.
-Mr. Swain earned his 1st Dan TKD Black belt on June 30, 2017 here at Guardian, and soon will test for his 1st Dan in Hapkido, as well.
+Mr. Swain earned his 1st Dan TKD Black belt on June 30, 2017 at Guardian, and soon will test for his 1st Dan in Hapkido, as well.